Hero image desktop Hero image mobile

 How are animal husbandry procedures changing?

 The Australian red meat industry is focused on improving animal welfare during routine animal husbandry procedures.
-Taking a ‘replace, relieve and refine’ approach, the highest priority is to replace aversive procedures with stress-free, non-invasive alternatives.
+Taking a ‘reduce, refine and replace’ approach, the highest priority is to replace aversive procedures with stress-free, non-invasive alternatives.

 An example of this is using genetics to breed out the poll gene in cattle so that dehorning is no longer required.
 Genetic tools have recently become available to allow breeders to identify cattle that will give calves without horns.
 The poll gene marker test enables producers to accurately breed out horns from their herd, removing the need to dehorn.